The Group (1966) A Lost Opportunity C

 Clockwise: Joanna Petit, Jessica Walter, Mary Robin Redd, Candice Bergen, Shirley Knight,, Kathleen Widdoes, Joan Hackett, Elizabeth Hartman

-At the outbreak of WW2, Lakey returns to the United States with a Baroness in tow.
-However, said Baroness (Lidia Prochnicka) gets no dialogue.
+At the outbreak of WW2, Lakey returns to the United States with a baroness in tow.
+However, the Baroness (Lidia Prochnicka) gets no dialogue.
 Her sole purpose is to be introduced to The Group at the railway station so we can see the shock on their faces; her queerness is not subtle!
 So, unlike Lauren Bacall and Katherine Kurasch in “Young Man With a Horn” or Sandy Dennis and Anne Heywood in “The Fox” (see my follow-up article: https://thebrownees.net/queer-cinema-comes-out-40-queer-films-from-1967-1976/) there is no relationship documented here.
 Probably just as well since, even though Bergen’s natural beauty is striking, she is so tightly coutured in a series of stiff “lesbian outfits” by designer Anna Hill Johnstone that it’s a wonder the poor thing could even breathe.
 In some of her scenes, I swear she looks like a prototype for the Corleone brothers in “The Godfather,” for which Johnstone would design her landmark costumes six years later.

 https://thebrownees.net/films-directed-by-sidney-lumet/